-You will need the following items as part of your application:
+Applicants will need the following items as part of the application:

 - A campus map that can be uploaded and attached to the application form.

-- Up to four current digital images of high quality (300 dpi) with caption and credit information.
+- Up to four current, high quality (300 dpi) digital images with caption and credit information.

 - A list of the applicant's current board of trustees.